5) Three Persons, One God

 Can we fully understand the nature of God?

-The Trinity remains a mystery, not because it is irrational, but because it exceeds our capacity for comprehension.
+The Trinity remains a mystery because it exceeds our capacity for comprehension.
 We can know enough to believe and love, but we will never know God exhaustively.
 And this is appropriate: a God who fit in our mind would not be worthy of worship.

 And Now?